Leutenbach, Baden-Württemberg: Established businesses

 HP Kaysser, sheet metal working and processing.

 Media

-About the local current affairs in Leutenbach reports the daily newspaper Winnender Zeitung.
+The daily newspaper Winnender Zeitung reports on the local current affairs in Leutenbach.

 Education

-In all three neighborhoods is located in each case a primary school, in Leutenbach combined with a Werkrealschule.
+Primary schools are located in all three neighborhoods of Leutenbach as well as a Werkrealschule.
 Schools are located in Winnenden and Backnang.
 There are a total of seven kindergartens.

-In Leutenbach is further a branch of the Folk high school Winnenden.
+Leutenbach also has a branch of the Folk high school Winnenden.